Equations for fields with additional fundamental physical constants: Lie algebras of generalized symmetries in quantum phase space

 The system of the commutation relations (\ref{finalg}) specifies some class of Lie algebras which consist of semisimple algebras as well as general-type algebras.
-After calculation of the Killing-Cartan form, the condition of semisimplicity for the algebras (\ref{finalg}) may be written as
+After calculation of the Killing-Cartan form, the condition of semisimplicity for the algebras (\ref{finalg}) may be written as \cite{khle}

-In order to define all semisimple algebras of the type (\ref{finalg}), it is convenient to perform the following transformation of generators $p_{i}$, $x_{i}$, and $I$ \footnote{We keep the former notations for the operators $p_i$, $x_i$, and $I$, however now the $p_i$, $x_i$, and $I$ symbols mean the operators of the generalized momenta, coordinates and the generalized 'identity' operator, accordingly. }
+To define all semisimple algebras of the type (\ref{finalg}), it is convenient to perform the following transformation of generators $p_{i}$, $x_{i}$, and $I$ \footnote{We keep the former notations for the operators $p_i$, $x_i$, and $I$, however now the $p_i$, $x_i$, and $I$ symbols mean the operators of the generalized momenta, coordinates and accordingly, the generalized 'identity' operator. }

 then, under condition (\ref{killing}), one may obtain the commutation relations for the algebras of pseudo-orthogonal groups $O(3,3)$, $O(2,4)$, and $O(1,5)$.
-These algebras correspond to specific values of the parameters $M^{2}$, $L^{2}$, and $H^{2}$ which are shown below in Table 1.
+These algebras correspond to specific values of the parameters $M^{2}$, $L^{2}$, and $H^{2}$ \cite{khle}.